Skip to Content

 • California Mining and Mineral Museum in Mariposa

-There is nothing better than learning about the California Gold Rush than doing a road trip where this historic area took place.
-Enjoy your visits, make sure you ask for the Junior Rangers program at each state park, and dive into history.
+Your kids will learn about the California Gold Rush doing this road trip where this historic area took place.
+Make sure you ask for the Junior Rangers program at each state park, and dive into history.

 Sacramento